Why Did My Necklace Break?

 1.)
 Count your blessings, but count your pearls!

 You should count your pearls in front of your jeweler when bringing them in for repair.
 Your jeweler should record the number of pearls on the repair envelope and on the receipt.
+Or make it easier: just take a pic with your camera!
+We also photograph each repair order that comes in.

 This is an easy measure for your own security and peace of mind.